ppine7/CSCIE88A-FP-2023-Spring/fp-java/src/main/java/cscie88a/week8/Readme.md

 Build images :

-When you are in CSCIE88A-FP-2023-Spring
-To start the kafka containers :
+To start the kafka, ksqldb-server, ksqldb-cli containers from CSCIE88A-FP-2023-Spring:

 Run `docker-compose -f docker/docker-compose-kafka-min.yaml up -d` to run kafka and zookeeper containers

 To start producer of sensor data into input_topic :